danhoo/sublime-inform6-syntax/README.md

 ## Use

-"Inform6" should be available as a syntax option under View -> Syntax.
+"Inform6" should be available as a syntax option under **View** -> **Syntax**.
 Also, this syntax should be used by default when opening ".inf" files (unless you have another syntax plugin that already gets applied to .inf files).

 ## Development Notes